roytang/blog/content/replies/2012/01/c3gtguv/index.md

 - magicTCG
 ---

+I would've gone with something like:

+Genetic Sliver

+[cost unknown]

+Creature - Sliver

-I would've gone with something like: \n\nGenetic Sliver \n\n[cost unknown] \n\nCreature - Sliver \n\nAs CARDNAME comes into play, choose a creature type.\n\nNonsliver creatures of the chosen type are slivers in addition to their normal types.\n\nSliver creatures are of the chosen type in addition to their normal types.\n\n[unknown P/T, probably 2/2]
+As CARDNAME comes into play, choose a creature type.

+Nonsliver creatures of the chosen type are slivers in addition to their normal types.

+Sliver creatures are of the chosen type in addition to their normal types.

+[unknown P/T, probably 2/2]